Hundemeier/sacn/README.md

  * `ttl: int`: the time-to-live for the packets that are send out via multicast on this universe.
 Default: 8
  * `priority: int`: (must be between 0-200) the priority for this universe that is send out.
 If multiple sources in a network are sending to the same receiver the data with the highest priority wins.
 Default: 100
+ * `per_address_priority: tuple`: ([proprietary extension of sACN by ETC](https://support.etcconnect.com/ETC/Networking/General/Difference_between_sACN_per-address_and_per-port_priority#Per-Address_Priority)) optional; set a tuple with a length of 0 or 512 that contains values between 0 and 255 but that are interpreted as priority values by some sACN implementations/devices.
+If not set, no per-address-priority is send out.
+Default: empty tuple with length 0
  * `preview_data: bool`: Flag to mark the data as preview data for visualization purposes.
 Default: False
  * `dmx_data: tuple`: the DMX data as a tuple.
 Max length is 512 and for legacy devices all data that is smaller than 512 is merged to a 512 length tuple with 0 as filler value.
 The values in the tuple have to be [0-255]!